 An Evening with Ronnie Earl & The Broadcasters

 “I feel the respect and affection for him that a father feels for his son.
 He is one of the most serious blues guitarists you can find today.
-He makes me proud.”
+He makes me proud.—B.B.
+King

-“...the unbridled passion in his playing creates a joyous, uplifting vibe.”
+“...the unbridled passion in his playing creates a joyous, uplifting vibe.”—Jeff Johnson/Chicago Sun-Times”

 Ronnie Earl, Guitar

-Legendary Blues guitarist Ronnie Earl is a two-time W.C.
-Handy Blues Award winner as Guitar Player of the Year.
+Legendary Blues guitarist Ronnie Earl is a three time Blues Music Award winner as Guitar Player of the Year, most recently receiving the award on May 8, 2014 in Memphis.
 He has served as an Associate Professor of Guitar at Berklee College of Music, and has taught at the National Guitar summer workshop in Connecticut.

 In 1995 Ronnie released Ronnie Earl: Blues Guitar with Soul, an instructional VHS tape that was then rereleased in DVD format in 2005.
-Earl’s discography includes acclaimed albums on Stony Plain Records, Black Top, Bullseye Blues, Verve,and Telarc.
+Earl’s discography includes acclaimed albums on Stony Plain Records, Black Top, Bullseye Blues, Verve, and Telarc.
 His 1996 Bullseye Blues release, Grateful Heart: Blues and Ballads, won Downbeat Magazine’s Blues Album of the Year, and in 2004 Earl’s Hey José won the Best Blues/R&B Song at the 3rd Annual Independent Music Awards.
-In 2008, Ronnie Earl and the Broadcasters celebrated 20 years as a band.
-In August 2010, Ronnie Earl and the Broadcasters released the album Spread the Love to wide critical acclaim, and blues fans eagerly await their next release, Just for Today, in 2013.
+In 2014, Ronnie Earl and the Broadcasters celebrated 26 years as a band.
+The last three releases by Ronnie Earl and the Broadcasters, Spread the Love (2010), Just for Today (2013), and Good News (2014), all debuted on the top ten Billboard Blues charts and received wide critical acclaim.

 Dave Limina, Hammond B3 and piano